-It is therefore recommended that Council NOTES the Schedule of Documents covering the period 19 November 2013 to 7 January 2014, executed by means of affixing the Common Seal, as detailed in Attachment 1 to this Report.
+It is therefore recommended that Council NOTES the Schedule of Documents covering the period 19 November 2013 to 7 January 2014, executed by means of affixing the Common Seal, as detailed in Attachment 1 to Report CJ011-02/14.

 During the period 19 November 2013 to 7 January 2014, 14 documents were executed by affixing the Common Seal.
 A summary is provided below: